dotnet/docs/docs/standard/threading/managed-and-unmanaged-threading-in-windows.md

  Managed objects that are exposed to COM behave as if they had aggregated the free-threaded marshaler.
 In other words, they can be called from any COM apartment in a free-threaded manner.
 The only managed objects that do not exhibit this free-threaded behavior are those objects that derive from <xref:System.EnterpriseServices.ServicedComponent>or <xref:System.Runtime.InteropServices.StandardOleMarshalObject>.

  In the managed world, there is no support for the <xref:System.Runtime.Remoting.Contexts.SynchronizationAttribute> unless you use contexts and context-bound managed instances.
-If you are using Enterprise Services, then your object must derive from <xref:System.EnterpriseServices> (which is itself derived from <xref:System.ContextBoundObject>).
+If you are using Enterprise Services, then your object must derive from <xref:System.EnterpriseServices.ServicedComponent> (which is itself derived from <xref:System.ContextBoundObject>).

  When managed code calls out to COM objects, it always follows COM rules.
 In other words, it calls through COM apartment proxies and COM+ 1.0 context wrappers as dictated by OLE32.